JamieWalker01/SQL-Projects/README.md

-# SQLite-Examples
+# SQL-Examples
-A few demonstrations of my knowledge of SQLite using the Chinook database.
+A few demonstrations of my knowledge of SQLite using the Chinook database and T-SQL on Microsoft SQL Server using the AdventureWorld DW Database.